Natural Remedies for IBS

 There isn’t enough evidence confirming that conventional drugs are helpful in treating IBS.
 Most of the studies out there are not definitive because they are done over short periods.
 Furthermore, these studies do not go into the severity of symptoms or what treatments are more effective for treating one symptom versus another.

 IBS research has been better at establishing evidence on natural therapies.
 Many of these are better-tolerated, safer and more effective than conventional medicines.

 Natural Options for IBS

 Here are six natural treatment options for IBS which are worth trying.

-One 2014 review, reported in The American Journal of Gastroenterology, looked at 43 random control trials and concluded probiotics had beneficial effects on the most common IBS symptoms – abdominal pain, gas and bloating.
+One 2014 review, reported in the World Journal of Gastroenterology, they looked at 43 random control trials and concluded that probiotics had beneficial effects on the most common IBS symptoms — abdominal pain, gas and bloating.